Godzilla (franchise): Localized releases

+In the early 1960s, American producer John Beck sold the King Kong vs. Prometheus script to Toho (later redeveloped as King Kong vs. Godzilla), and was given exclusive distribution rights (theatrical and television) for the United States, Canada, Alaska, the United Kingdom, and Israel, while Toho retained exclusive distribution for the Far East.
+The American version slightly altered the story by adding new footage with Michael Keith as Eric Carter, a United Nations reporter covering the events of the film, and Harry Holcombe as Dr. Arnold Johnson, the head of the Museum of Natural History in New York City who tries to explain Godzilla's origin and his and Kong's motivations.
+Akira Ifukube's original score was replaced with stock music recycled from other films such as Creature from the Black Lagoon (1954), and brief stock footage from The Mysterians (1957).

 In 1976, Italian director Luigi Cozzi intended to re-release Godzilla in Italy (known by fans as "Cozzilla").
 Facing resistance from exhibitors to showing a black-and-white film, Cozzi instead licensed a negative of Godzilla, King of the Monsters from Toho and created a new film in color, adding much stock footage of graphic death and destruction and short scenes from newsreel footage from World War II, which he released as Godzilla in 1977.
 The film was colorized using a process called Spectrorama 70, where color gels are put on the original black-and-white film, becoming one of the first black-and-white films to be colorized.
 Dialogue was dubbed into Italian and new music was added.
 After the initial Italian run, the negative became Toho's property and prints have only been exhibited in Italy from that time onward.
 Italian firm Yamato Video at one time intended to release the colorized version on a two-disc DVD along with the original Godzilla.